 - 1. If equipped, make sure the dryer is enabled and adjusted to the proper operating temperature. - 2.
 Make sure the water chiller is enabled and adjusted to the proper operating temperature. - 3.
 If equipped, make sure the mold enclosure de-humidifier, air compressor and water tower supplies are enabled. - 4.
-Check the air pressure settings for the machine. - 5.
-Make sure the compressed air for the mold is turned off.
-If the compressed air is left on as the hot runner heats up, air will leak from the system.
-This will cool the hot runner and delay the startup. - 6.
-Slowly open the clamp to full shutheight. - 7.
+Slowly open the clamp to full shutheight. - 5.
 Turn on the mold/hot runner cooling system.

 Hot resin spray hazard - risk of death or serious injury.
-Overheated resin can generate pressurized gas that when suddenly released can cause material to spray out.
+Overheated resin could generate pressurized gas that, when suddenly released, could cause material to spray out.
 Do not allow resin to overheat.
 If the startup process is interrupted, turn off all barrel heaters and retract the injection unit to allow the hot runner to vent between the machine nozzle and the sprue bushing.
 For extended delays, follow the machine manufacturer's and resin supplier's procedures for machine shutdown.

-- 8. Turn on the machine barrel heaters and allow them approximately 1/2 to 1 1/2 hours to reach operating temperature, depending on the size of the injection unit. - 9.
+- 6. Turn on the machine barrel heaters and allow them approximately 1/2 to 1 1/2 hours to reach operating temperature, depending on the size of the injection unit. - 7.
 If equipped, turn on the controller.